SourabhGPatil/suven-java-internship-2/README.md

 2. **Object-Oriented Programming (OOP):** Learning fundamental OOP concepts and applying them to define custom classes and objects, enhancing code structure and reusability.

 3. **Printing Integration:** Incorporating printing capabilities into a software project, including the utilization of print dialog controls.

-By undertaking this project, we will not only create a practical inventory management tool but also develop essential programming skills and enhance our understanding of user interface design and data management.